stfc/PSyclone/doc/user_guide/getting_going.rst

     psyclone input_file.f90 -s trans_script.py -o output.f90

-To see more complete examples of PSyclone for code-transformation, see the ``examples/nemo`` folder in the PSyclone repository.
+To see more complete examples of PSyclone for code transformation, see the ``examples/nemo`` folder in the PSyclone repository.

 PSyclone for PSyKAl DSLs
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As indicated above, the ``psyclone`` command can also be used to process PSyKAl DSLs (`-psykal-dsl` flag).
+As indicated above, the ``psyclone`` command can also be used to process PSyKAl DSLs (`--psykal-dsl` flag).
 In this case the command takes as input the Fortran source file containing the algorithm specification (in terms of calls to ``invoke()``).
 It parses this, finds the necessary kernel source files and produces two Fortran files.
-The first contains the :ref:`PSy, middle layer <PSy-layer>` and the second a re-write of the :ref:`algorithm code <algorithm-layer>` to use that layer.
-These files are named according to the user-supplied arguments (options ``-oalg`` and ``-opsy``).
-If those arguments are not supplied then the script writes the generated/re-written Fortran to the terminal.
+The first contains the :ref:`middle, PSy-layer <PSy-layer>` and the second a re-write of the :ref:`algorithm code <algorithm-layer>` to use that layer.
+These files are named according to the user-supplied arguments (options ``-opsy`` and ``-oalg`` respectively).
+If those arguments are not supplied then the script writes the re-written Fortran Algorithm layer to the terminal.
 For details of the other command-line arguments please see the :ref:`psyclone_command` Section.

-Examples are provided in the ``examples/lfric`` and ``examples/gocean`` directories of the PSyclone Git repository - if you have cloned the repository then ``EGS_HOME`` in what follows is the root ``PSyclone`` directory.
+Examples are provided in the ``examples/lfric`` and ``examples/gocean`` directories of the PSyclone repository.
 Alternatively, if you have installed PSyclone using ``pip`` then they may be found in the ``share/psyclone`` directory under your Python installation (see :ref:`above <getting-going-env-loc>` for location of PSyclone installation.
-In this case you should copy the whole ``examples`` directory to some convenient location (hereafter called ``EGS_HOME``) before attempting to carry out the following instructions.
+In this case you should copy the whole ``examples`` directory to some convenient location before attempting to carry out the following instructions.
 Depending on your precise setup, you may also need to set ``PSYCLONE_CONFIG`` to the full-path to the PSyclone configuration file (see :ref:`getting-going-configuration`).

 In this case we are going to use one of the LFRic examples: